 Attack Surface Visualization

-This visualization serves a crucial purpose: it helps security teams and developers think like attackers.
-By understanding all possible entry points – from the most obvious (like malicious prompts) to the most subtle (like exploiting data preprocessing) – we can better protect LLM systems at every stage of their lifecycle.
-This comprehensive view of attack surfaces and entry points leads us to several crucial questions that security teams and developers must address when building and deploying LLM systems.
+This visualization serves a distinct purpose: it compels security teams to adopt an adversarial mindset.
+By mapping every entry point—from obvious prompt manipulations to subtle pre-processing exploits—we can better fortify LLM systems at each stage of their lifecycle.
+This comprehensive view leads us to several fundamental questions that developers must address before deployment.

 Attack Surface Figure 2: Visualization of attack vectors and their corresponding entry points